-Funding Circle Holdings plc: Funding Circle renews funding agreement to support FlexiPay growth
+Funding Circle Holdings PLC: Funding Circle renews funding agreement to support FlexiPay growth

 Facility increased to £320 million for a two-year term

-London, 14 April 2026 - Funding Circle, the UK's leading SME finance platform, today announces the renewal of its long-standing funding facility for FlexiPay.
+LONDON, April 14, 2026 (GLOBE NEWSWIRE) -- Funding Circle, the UK's leading SME finance platform, today announces the renewal of its long-standing funding facility for FlexiPay.
 The facility is for £320 million, upsized from £240 million, and now extends for a two-year term, providing long-term funding to support the continued growth of Funding Circle's multi-product offering.

 Continued backing from institutional investors reflects the proven performance of Funding Circle's proprietary technology and robust credit assessment capabilities.
 Funding Circle's AI-powered credit models continue to deliver a commercial advantage, discriminating risk three times better than traditional bureau scores, which allows the platform to provide instant decisions and a superior customer experience.